 At this time all UWSWCD funds are held in qualified public depositories approved by the Oregon State Treasury.
-For FY24, those institutions are Umpqua Bank, and the Oregon State Treasury's Local Government Investment Pool (LGIP).
-During FY22, the District set up a new account with the Oregon State Treasury's LGIP to hold our long-term savings and tax revenues, while short-term operating capital is continuing to be held in a checking account at Umpqua Bank.
-For FY24, UWSWCD does not anticipate any change in banking institutions.
+For FY25, those institutions are Umpqua Bank, and the Oregon State Treasury's Local Government Investment Pool (LGIP).
+During FY22, the District set up an account with the Oregon State Treasury's LGIP to hold our long-term savings and tax revenues, while short-term operating capital continued to be held in a checking account at Umpqua Bank.
+For FY25, UWSWCD does not anticipate any change in banking institutions.